fay59/x86doc/README.md

 [here][2], respectively), and used a online PDF-to-HTML tool to transform them to HTML files.

-The result was beyond terrible.
+The result was beyond terrible and absolutely unusable.

-To fix that, I made a Python script with BeautifulSoup to extract in bulk the documentation for each instruction and write it to cleaner HTML files.
-There are still some issues, especially with lists:
+To fix that, I made a Python script with [`BeautifulSoup`][3] to extract in bulk the documentation for each instruction and write it to cleaner HTML files.
+There are still some issues:

-* Nested lists are broken
+* Nested lists are broken;
-* Lists sometimes appear as tables (and when it does, all hell breaks lose as far as layout is concerned);
 * Figures simply can't be translated correctly.

 Even then, this is significantly more useful, so I'm publishing it in case